 Tuesday, June 20, 2017

-HUNGARIAN URBARIUM 1767: ZALA COUNTY : FUN WITH PLACE NAMES Genealogy Tip #9
+HUNGARIAN URBARIUM 1767: ZALA COUNTY : TRAVELING WITH THE CENSUS TAKER AND THE NAMES OF PLACES : GENEALOGY PRO TIP #9

-I'm going to pick on ZALA COUNTY in the Urbarium (census of landowners) that began in 1767, here as we continue to explore a bit of the Hungarian Language and learn more about the history of the country at a time when it is mostly rural and agricultural.
-I'll tell you a bit about why I decided to read ZALA.
-ARPAD GONCZ's (Ex President of Hungary) interview that is published on the internet, mentions that while the town of GONC is up north, his family came from ZALA COUNTY and there is a belief in the family that they may have been resettled or moved because someone was a courtier to a noble in the CSAKY family.
+I chose Zala, after reading an interview with ARPAD GONCZ, an Ex President of Hungary, published on the internet, which mentioned that while the town of GONC is up north, his family came from ZALA COUNTY and there is a belief in the family that they may have been resettled or moved because someone was a courtier to a noble in the CZAKY family.

-Well, if you read Zala, or want to search for CSAKY in the Urbarium database on line provided by Hungaricana, you will find a whole lot of wealthy landowners named CZAKY.
+(If you read Zala, or want to search for CSAKY in the Urbarium database on line provided by Hungaricana, you will find a whole lot of wealthy landowners named CZAKY.)

-Zala is a county with 493 pages of census, so very populated at the time compared to many other counties.
+Zala is a county with 493 pages of census, so it was very populated at the time compared to many other counties.

 Let's continue to seek out root words of the Hungarian language and suspend our ideas of places being named after family farms or streets after people who put up the first house on them, or some developer in California naming his housing subdivision after famous estates in Great Britain!
 OK?